muxinc/mux-ruby/docs/MetricsApi.md

 opts = {
   timeframe: ['inner_example'], # Array<String> | Timeframe window to limit results by.
 Must be provided as an array query string parameter (e.g. timeframe[]=).
 Accepted formats are...   * array of epoch timestamps e.g. timeframe[]=1498867200&timeframe[]=1498953600   * duration string e.g. timeframe[]=24:hours or timeframe[]=7:days.
   filters: ['inner_example'], # Array<String> | Filter key:value pairs.
 Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
 Possible filter names are the same as returned by the List Filters endpoint.
   measurement: '95th' # String | Measurement for the provided metric.
-If omitted, the deafult for the metric will be used.
+If omitted, the default for the metric will be used.
 }

 begin